 Of course there will always be anomalies, but who cares?
 By definition, you’re probably in the overwhelming statistical majority who is wasting time, effort, and money chasing returns that will never be found.

 If you want to “outperform” the market, follow the research.
-Invest in index ETFs that track small companies and those that are not publicized (value companies).
+Invest in index ETFs that track small companies and those that are not publicized (value and/or low-beta companies).
 In doing so, you can take advantage of low fees and diversification benefits, while avoiding the stock picking trap.
 If past returns persist, you’ll manage to outperform the broad market by a few basis points each year without trying to play this ridiculously stacked game.

 And how about the million dollar question: If stock picking is so hopelessly futile, why does the media continue talking about it?
 Why do brokers continue selling it?
 Why do individual investors keep chasing it?